Last Updated on: by

 C. Intermediate Filaments

-- The fibres of middle order are called the intermediate filaments (IFs) having a diameter of 10 nm.
+- The fibers of the middle-order are called the intermediate filaments (IFs) having a diameter of 10 nm.

 - They are composed of a family of related proteins sharing common structural and sequence features.